cristik/CKPromise.Swift/README.md

 Another common case for promises is recovering from failures.
 A contrived example would be a failed POST on a resource to be retried by a PUT in case of a failure.
-How would an scenario like this be implemented:
+This is how would a scenario like this would be implemented:
 ```swift
 let postRequest = NSURLRequest(...)
 let putRequest = NSURLRequest(...)